 Southwest Economy, Second Quarter 2022

-Surveys often find that consumers who are reluctant to switch to electric vehicles cite inadequate charging facilities.
-The recently approved federal Infrastructure Investment and Jobs Act seeks to address such concerns, providing funding to expand charging infrastructure along interstates and in rural areas.
+Consumers who are reluctant to switch to electric vehicles cite inadequate charging facilities.
+The federal Infrastructure Investment and Jobs Act seeks to address such concerns, providing funding to expand charging infrastructure along interstates and in rural areas.

 Southwest Economy is published quarterly by the Federal Reserve Bank of Dallas.
 The views expressed are those of the authors and should not be attributed to the Federal Reserve Bank of Dallas or the Federal Reserve System.

 Articles may be reprinted on the condition that the source is credited to the Federal Reserve Bank of Dallas.

 Visit dallasfed.org/research/swe to read the full publication.
 The podcast is available at dallasfed.org/research/swe/podcast.